Learning Management System

 — Program Designer

-After making revisions, we presented one last time to stakeholders, including the entire engineering team.
+After making revisions, we presented again to a larger group, this time including the entire engineering team.

 Feedback: